VuiMuich/leftwm_wiki/Customizing-Themes-with-`liquid`-templates.md

 %{F#90A4AE}  3  %{F-}
 %{A}
 ```
-*Note: `$SCRIPTPATH/change_to_tag` here is an inline literal to exectue the `change_to_tag` shell script when clicking on the tag in polybar*.
+*Note: `$SCRIPTPATH/change_to_tag` here is an inline literal to execute the `change_to_tag` shell script when clicking on the tag in polybar*.

 The other big part of the output is polybar formatting tags.
-They are described in gread detail [in the polybar wiki](https://github.com/polybar/polybar/wiki/Formatting#format-tags)
+They are described in great detail [in the polybar wiki](https://github.com/polybar/polybar/wiki/Formatting#format-tags)

 *Note: With polybar it can happen in a few situations that you will see an Error-Message instead of your tags.*
-     *This usually happens when `leftwm-state` is slower then polybar durin gstartup, or fails to deliver proper output as result of a crashed `leftwm-worker`*
+     *This usually happens when `leftwm-state` is slower then polybar during startup, or fails to deliver proper output as result of a crashed `leftwm-worker`*
      *This is a known issue (#207 and #275).*

 ## EWW

-*Note: Currently `EWW` is in the process of migrating away from `XML` as its config language, so please be aware that the following example is expeted to break in the future.
+*Note: Currently `EWW` is in the process of migrating away from `XML` as its config language, so please be aware that the following example is expected to break in the future.
 Please keep track of their migration process on their (github)[https://github.com/elkowar/eww].
 We will try to update this section as soon as reasonable.*

 With `eww` we run the command/script from within their configuration file just as polybar does, but their configuration (at least as long as they are using `XML`) might have some pitfalls prepared for you.
-Therefore we will go into settng up a template for `eww` in a bit more detail.
+Therefore we will go into setting up a template for `eww` in a bit more detail.
 We use the example bar of `eww` as shipped with their repository, so you'll find just a bunch of snippets to add to their `eww.xml`

-This following is the complete `template.liquid` of the `baseic_eww` example theme:
+This following is the complete `template.liquid` of the `basic_eww` example theme:
 ```liquid
 {% assign mine_open = '<button class="ws-button-mine" onclick="wmctrl -s ' %}
 {% assign visible_open = '<button class="ws-button-visible" onclick="wmctrl -s ' %}